- the MXD—graduate program in Design and Visual Communications, 60 credits

-We offer the undergraduate BFA in Graphic Design and the graduate MFA in Studio Art with a Graphic Design concentration.
-Both the programs are centered on a uniquely collaborative studio/classroom environment where students build a vibrant learning community to foster exceptional creativity and innovation.
+We offer the undergraduate BFA, Graphic Design.
+During the junior and senior year, this program offers a uniquely collaborative studio/classroom environment where students build a vibrant learning community that fosters exceptional creativity and innovation.
 This structure is key to our curriculum as it empowers and prepares students for life-long careers in this dynamic field.
 As a professional degree, our BFA teaches the practice of graphic design.
-Our MFA, which builds on professional proficiency, emphasizes advanced research in design.
 Our alumni consistently indicate that our programs—with their vibrancy, community, and conceptual orientation—prepared them well for rich and rewarding careers in diverse positions.

-The degree program in Graphic Design prepares students for serious professional work in the field.
-The curriculum emphasizes concept development and application, work with clients, and professional development, including the establishment of a working portfolio.
-UF Graphic Design graduates are extremely competitive in the job market and go on to work in a number of design-related fields, including print and advertising, interactive design, and web design and multimedia.
-Some students also choose to earn a master’s degree in the field or pursue other professional degrees.
+The degree program in Graphic Design prepares students for careers in design.
+The curriculum emphasizes concept development, design process, design systems, strategy, and professional development.
+Our capstone course culminates with a professional portfolio and promotional materials.
+UF Graphic Design graduates are extremely competitive in the job market and go on to work in a number of design-related fields.
+Some students also choose to earn a graduate degree in the field or pursue other professional degrees.

 The Certificate in Graphic Design curriculum guides students toward coursework the graphic design faculty considers essential to gain a better understanding of graphic design thinking, processes, methods, and practices in order to create effective graphic and communication design works.
 Students who complete this certificate will have a focused skillset sought by many disciplines, industries and professions.where do you go from here?